 Here’s the thing: apps are generally designed to operate from internal storage.
 App developers can configure them to function from an SD card, but most developers optimize their apps for internal storage due to performance reasons.
 The read/write speed of internal storage is often much faster than that of an SD card.
 Thus, even if you’ve designated your SD card as the “default” installation point, the app’s preferences may override yours, per the developer’s design.
 So, how do you compel apps to install onto the SD card?
 I’m going to illustrate several methods to achieve this.

 Note: Your phone must be rooted.
 Search Appuals for a guide on how to root your Android phone.

 There is a handful of apps that can forcibly transfer other apps from internal storage to an SD card.
 Some of these are more successful than others.
 For instance, certain apps might only move the /cache folder to your SD card, leaving the rest of the app stored internally.
 These apps function similarly to manually going into Settings > Storage > Apps and tapping the ‘Move to SD Card’ button.
 In fact, such apps simply serve as a shortcut to this button, wrapped in a GUI.

 What you want is an app that actually does the entire job – for this you need Link2SD.
 However, Link2SD requires that your phone has init.d support.

 To check if you have init.d support, you can install Universal Init.D from Play Store.

-So go ahead first install Universal Init.D, launch it, and press the “Test” button.
-Reboot your phone and launch Universal Init.D again, and it will tell if you the test was successful for checking init.d support.
+First, go ahead and install Universal Init.D, launch it, and press the “Test” button.
+Reboot your phone and launch Universal Init.D again; it will tell you if the test was successful in checking init.d support.
 If your phone does not have init.d support, you can toggle the “Off/On” button in Universal Init.d to emulate the support you need.